basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Launching-and-Stopping-Riak-CS.md

 riak-cs ping
 ```

-Please note that `riak-cs ping` tests only the liveness of Riak CS does
+Please note that `riak-cs ping` tests only the liveness of Riak CS and
-not test the connection between Riak CS and Riak.
-In order to test that,
+does not test the connection between Riak CS and Riak.
+In order to test
-you can run a `GET` request against the `/ping` endpoint of a Riak CS
+that, you can run a `GET` request against the `/ping` endpoint of a Riak
-node, as in the example below:
+CS node, as in the example below:

 ```curl
 curl http://localhost:8080/ping